ConesaLab/acorde/README.md

 also install all suggested packages required for vignette build and might increase install time.

+### Contact
-**WARNING**: note that *acorde* is currently under development.
-If you encounter a problem, please [open an issue](https://github.com/ConesaLab/acorde/issues) via GitHub or contact angeles.arzalluz@gmail.com.
+Note that *acorde* is currently under development.
+If you encounter a problem, please [open an issue](https://github.com/ConesaLab/acorde/issues) via GitHub or send an email to angeles.arzalluz@gmail.com.

+### References
+If you use *acorde* in your research, please cite:
 <a id="1">[1]</a>
 Angeles Arzalluz-Luque, Pedro Salguero, Sonia Tarazona, Ana Conesa:
 *Acorde*: unraveling functionally-interpretable networks of isoform co-usage